JustinLove/alchemy_tutor/notes.md

+- got mana with hanging containers
 - progression tracking
-  - strong fire for shock powder
   - dias for ghost crystal
   - exhibit sculpting?
   - custom pedestals on each cauldron?